sirjorm/website-v2/README.md

 # `jorm-website`

-may not last long due to the developer's incompetence.
+may not last long due to the developer's incopetence.